 There are mainly ten different types of personality disorders, which are divided into three categories or clusters.
 The three clusters of personality disorders are: odd/eccentric, dramatic/emotional/erratic, and anxious/fearful.

-The cluster of dramatic/emotional/erratic includes histrionic personality disorder, narcissistic personality disorder, borderline personality disorder, and anti-social personality disorder.
+The odd/eccentric cluster comprises of three personality disorders, which are: paranoid personality disorder, schizoid personality disorder, and schizotypal personality disorder.

-This is the end of Part II.
-The next (and final) part will be about the relationships of people with personality disorders that come under the anxious/fearful cluster.
+This is the end of Part I. The next part will be about the relationships of people with personality disorders that are in the dramatic/emotional/erratic cluster.